prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 Here comes the "<b>cap table(capitalization table)</b>".
 Cap table is a table which shows the ownership of a company; who owns what percentage of the company.
 It also includes columns like common shares, preferred shares, etc. but let's not get into that to keep things simple.

-Like, when the company starts, let's say there are 2 founders.
+Like, when the company starts, let's say there are 2 founders and they take equal chunks of the company.
 So, the cap table of the startup will look like this initially.

 | Who?      | How much? | Number of shares |
 | :-----------: | :-----------: | :-----------: |